Robert Stheeman: Career

 On 31 December 2015, Stheeman was knighted in the 2016 New Year Honours for services to UK Government Debt Management.
 He was appointed a Companion of the Order of the Bath in the New Year Honours 2008.

+In September 2023, he announced that he would be stepping down as CEO of the DMO, after 21 years there.
+In an address to the Public Accounts Committee, he said that the reason he had stayed at the DMO for so long was that it was "arguably just about the most interesting job around".